apoorvam1/LeetCode/Concepts/Concurrency/General Concurrency Topics.md

 - In a non-static method the current instance is used as the synchronization object.
 - We can use an explicit synchronized object and synchronize a block of code using that object.

+***

+**Deadlock**

+Deadlock is a situation where Thread T1 holds the key needed by T2 and T2 holds the key needed by T1